Naver misses estimates as chat app Line's revenue disappoints

 The popular Japan-based messaging app unit Line Corp [IPO-LINE.T] is Naver's main earnings driver but its share price made little progress in 2014, and investors are keen to see the progress of new taxi and payment services and whether Line can come up with more hit games.

-Fourth-quarter operating profit came in at 196 billion won ($180 million), 12 percent below an average estimate in Thomson Reuters I/B/E/S analyst survey.
+Fourth-quarter operating profit came in at 196 billion won (119 million pounds), 12 percent below an average estimate in Thomson Reuters I/B/E/S analyst survey.

 "Line Taxi and Line Pay need to build up a user base and successfully settle into the market for investors to consolidate confidence in the messaging app’s profitability, said Kim Dong-hee, an analyst at Meritz Securities.